The inside track to contact AT&T execs. And what to do if they won’t listen…

 Do you have a problem with AT&T?
-Maybe they are overbilling you, a salesperson misled you, or they won’t provide a rebate they promised.
+Maybe they are overbilling you, a salesperson misled you, or they won’t provide an AT&T refund they promised.
 Now you want the problem fixed.

 But if you’re looking for how to contact AT&T, you probably already tried those options, and are looking to contact a real person at AT&T who can actually do something about your problem.

 Here are some customer service hacks you can use to contact AT&T at their corporate office and potentially reach a real person:

 Representatives here deal with complaints that have been escalated from the lower levels of customer support.
 If you contact AT&T through Executive Customer Support, you might get them to listen.
 There can be less of a wait time, and the agents are specially trained to be helpful and expedite your issue.